flashrom/flashrom/doc/release_notes/devel.rst

 * 94507: raiden: Remove accidental debug print
 * linux_mtd: Fix out-of-bounds write in read_sysfs_string()
 * linux_mtd: Simplify setup and drop dead code
+* internal: Report when the Linux MTD path is used instead of the chipset